Privacy Policy — Smartensity

 The controller of your personal data is Bartosz Kluczka, a natural person providing the Smartensity service in a private capacity (the “Controller” or “we”).
 The Controller is an individual and is not, for the purpose of operating this beta, a registered business; accordingly the Controller has no NIP, REGON, or business-register (KRS/CEIDG) number.

-Contact for data-protection matters: smartensity@gmail.com.
+Contact for data-protection matters: support@smartensity.app.
+A postal contact address will be added before public launch.

 2. What this document is